Jacksonville, FL · Northeast Florida · Southeast Georgia

 The Process

-Most sellers have a cash offer within a few days of first contact.
+Most sellers have cash in hand within a week of first contact.
 Here's how it works.

 We research current market values and respond within 1–3 business days with a no-obligation cash offer.
-We'll explain how we got there.
+We explain how we got there.

-Accept the offer and we'll schedule pickup at your convenience.
+Accept the offer and we schedule pickup at your convenience.
 No packing, no shipping, no hauling.
 We take the whole collection.

 Payment at pickup, every time.
 For larger transactions we can arrange check or other methods — just let us know in advance.

 Fill out the form below or email us directly.
-We'll review your collection and respond within 1–3 business days with what we can offer.
+We'll respond within 1–3 business days with what we can offer.

 Service Area